SpeekeR99/ZS24_ANLP_Zappe/cv03/README.md

     - ![Random Emb](img/val_acc_groupby_random_emb.svg?raw=True "Random Emb")
     - To my surprise, they both seem to be very similar (again, as last exercise).
     - What is more, the random initialization seems to be very slightly better.
+    - What is interesting to me, that can be seen from the `val_acc` chart, is that given enough time (20k+ steps), the random embeddings become superior to the pretrained ones.
+On the other hand, given less time (10k- steps), there is not enough time for the random embeddings to learn enough, so the pretrained embeddings end up being better.
+This makes total sense to me, apart from the logic of random embeddings being overall better, I really expected pretrained and fine-tuned ones to be way better.
 7. `emb_training`:
     - As before, I expected the embeddings to be better when trained.
     - ![Emb Training](img/test_acc_groupby_emb_training.svg?raw=True "Emb Training")